 Hutchison Ports navigates new market dynamics

+Q1.)
 Have the events of 2020 impacted on your investment decisions?
 Have you revised your plans in the light of COVID?

+Q2.)
 What technologies are the game-changers for a port operator like you?
 Is the beauty of these technologies not only that they deliver efficiency but also data upon which investment decisions are made?

 By “standardising” our systems and data, we have established a code of processes and best practices that seamlessly unifies our network.

+Q3.)
 What green initiatives are on your agenda and what do they mean in accounting terms?

-Some of our business units have already made significant progress towards implementing initiatives which improved local environments and the GEC will align all of the Group’s port operations and move towards a common goal.
+Some of our business units have already made significant progress towards implementing initiatives which improved local environment and the GEC will align all of the Group’s port operations and move towards a common goal.

-We are looking to reduce carbon emissions by investing in Liquefied Natural Gas (LNG) and electric tractors to replace diesel fuel tractors while experimenting the provision of shore power to allow vessels to switch to onshore electric power when berthed.
+We are looking to reduce carbon emissions by investing in Liquefied Natural Gas (LNG) and electric tractors to replace diesel fuel tractors, while experimenting the provision of shore power to allow vessels to switch to on-shore electric power when berthed.

+Q4.)
 Given your presence across Asia Pacific, Europe, the Middle East and the Americas, what are your observations on any shift in global freight flows, any change in the types of freight and volumes?
 Are the numbers for particularly 2020 distorted?